The competition between online booking agents has never been higher – with two main players competing for share of the market.

 The comparison clearly shows that both businesses get about 10-13% of their overall traffic from paid sources, but both brands see next to no traffic coming from social channels.

 For the purposes of this review, let’s focus on the two most critical paid channels; paid search (Adwords) and social media.
-Each of these channels represent both an opportunity and cost centre for acquiring new customers into the website conversion funnel.
+Each of these channels represents both an opportunity and cost centre for acquiring new customers into the website conversion funnel.

 Given that we are missing the CLV (Customer Lifetime Value) and total production costs of ads, we are not going to be able to compare the overall ROI for each of these brands, but what we can look at is the consumer personas, social media strategy and paid media strategy for each business and compare them.